charlescc9/RoboND-Kinematics-Project/writeup.md

 and inverse kinematics calculations.
 I accomplished this by first drawing a diagram of the robot KUKA KR210 and labeling all joints and links.
-I then defined a reference frame with Z and X axes for each join along with the gripper end effector.
-I chose the Z axes to point alone the joint axes, and the X axes normal to the Z axes.
-I placed most frame origins at the center of the corresponding joint, though with I placed joints 4 and 6 at joint 5, to allow for kinematic decoupling during inverse kinematics.
-I then calculated the alpha, a, d, and theta value for each frame using John
+I then defined a reference frame with Z and X axes for each joint along with the gripper end effector.
+I chose the Z axes to point along the joint axes, and the X axes to be normal to the Z axes.
+I placed most frame origins at the center of their corresponding joint, though I placed joints 4 and 6 coincident with joint 5, to allow for kinematic decoupling of the gripper end effector.
+I then calculated the alpha, a, d, and theta values for each frame using John
 J. Craig's modified DH convention.

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)